astec/maprow/README.md

 * **Password** by default `root`

-# Create KML/GeoJson
-- Go to geojson.io and draw desired route / put desired POIs on the map;
-- Click "Save" and select desired file format.

 # How to make GeoServer workspace
 - Go to localhost:8080/geoserver
 - Workspaces -> Add new workspace;